-Yepp Maxi Detailed Review
+Yepp Maxi Video Review

-Yepp Maxi Standard vs Yepp Maxi Easyfit
+Yepp Maxi Frame Mount vs Yepp Maxi Rack Mount

 When considering the Yepp Maxi for your family, one of the most important things to understand right off the bat is that there are really TWO DIFFERENT VERSIONS.

-Even if you don’t have a rack already, you might consider adding a rack like the Thule Yepp Rear Rack.
+Even if you don’t have a rack already, you might consider adding a rack like the Thule Yepp Rear Rack*.
 A word of caution: make sure your rack accommodates a load of AT LEAST 60 pounds (your child plus the seat).
 Some don’t.

-The standard version is a little cheaper and is nice if you don’t care to add a rack to your bike, or if you don’t have eyelets on your bike to mount a rack to.
+The standard frame mount version is nice if you don’t care to add a rack to your bike, or if you don’t have eyelets on your bike to mount a rack to.
 It will work on MOST bikes, but if you are particularly small or have a bike with strange geometry, it might not fit.

 One bummer about the Yepp Maxi is that the seats are not convertible.
-In other words, the Easyfit version cannot be converted to a seat tube install, and the standard cannot be mounted on a rack.
+In other words, the rack mount version cannot be converted to a seat tube install, and the standard cannot be mounted on a rack.
 That’s why we recommend spending some time up front deciding which seat will work best for your family.